 Constant depth, near constant depth, and subcubic size threshold circuits for linear algebraic calculations

 | Abstract: A method of increasing an efficiency at which a plurality of threshold gates arranged as neuromorphic hardware is able to perform a linear algebraic calculation having a dominant size of N. The computer-implemented method includes using the plurality of threshold gates to perform the linear algebraic calculation in a manner that is simultaneously efficient and at a near constant depth.
-"Efficient" is defined as a calculation algorithm that uses fewer of the plurality of threshold gates than a naive algorithm.
-The naive algorithm is a straightforward algorithm for solving the linear algebraic calculation.
-"Constant depth" is defined as an algorithm that has an execution time that is independent of a size of an input to the linear algebraic calculation.
+“Efficient” is defined as a calculation algorithm that uses fewer of the plurality of threshold gates than a naïve algorithm.
+The naïve algorithm is a straightforward algorithm for solving the linear algebraic calculation.
+“Constant depth” is defined as an algorithm that has an execution time that is independent of a size of an input to the linear algebraic calculation.
 The near constant depth comprises a computing depth equal to or between O(log(log(N)) and the constant depth. |

 | Filed: 9/8/2017 |

-| Application Number: 15/699077 |
+| Application Number: US15699077A |

 | Tech ID: SD 14103.0 |